The BEST Instant Pot Mashed Potatoes are the easiest method for making perfect mashed potatoes, every time! They are flavorful, fluffy, and delicious!

 Why I love these potatoes:

 - EASY – This is the easiest and quickest way to make mashed potatoes, and I love that don’t have to wait for a big pot of water to boil.
+Learn all of my instant pot tips and tricks!

 - Delicious – This is one “cheater” method I am a fan of since it tastes just as good as the stovetop mashed potatoes!